anchore/syft/schema/json/README.md

 are done:

 - a new integration test case is added to `test/integration/pkg_cases_test.go` that exercises the new package type with the new metadata
-- the new metadata struct is added to the `metadataContainer` struct within `schema/json/generate.go`
+- the new metadata struct is added to the `artifactMetadataContainer` struct within `schema/json/generate.go`

 ## Generating a New Schema